aexeagmbh/gh-actions-docker-compose-up/README.md

 ### `working-directory`

-**Optional** Specifies the working directory where the commands are run.
+Specifies the working directory where the commands are run.
+Uses `./` by default.

 ## Example usage